-3 Minutes.
-Big Prizes.
-Game-Changing Research.
+Your graduate program research.
+3 minutes.
+Big prizes.
 That's what the Three Minute Thesis (3MT®) competition is all about.
 3MT originated at The University of Queensland (UQ), Australia, as an academic research communication competition and has spread to campuses around the world.
 Since 2015, Georgia Tech’s competition has helped graduate students hone their communication skills by challenging them to share their research in three minutes in a way anyone could understand.

 Who is eligible?